voidspawner/void.tech/README.md

 >
 > **Manipulator** ・ carrying objects, remote control

-All this can be installed on the **drone**.
-Separately can be installed various **sensors** for night vision, humidity, smoke, temperature, weight, medical sensors and other.
+All this can be mounted on the **drone**.
+Separately can be mounted various **sensors** for night vision, humidity, smoke, temperature, weight, medical sensors and other.

 The tech is developed taking into account both use on Earth and in airless space, outer space.

 ## Farm

+Another area of **V O I D tech** is the autonomous cultivation of plants and living beings.
+It can be deployed at home, creating small **year-round farms**.
+Up to giant **vertical spiral farms** that can go **1 000 km** below the surface, and can be used on different planets, with different gravity, pressure and radiation.
+Providing food for **1 quintillion people** on the planet (1 000 000 000 000 000 000).

 ## Spawner